My research is focused on the cognitive

 orchestration of information processing.
 My colleagues and I

-investigate the functional neuroanatomy of working memory systems and
+investigate the functional neuroanatomy of working memory systems, their development in children and

 their dysfunction in psychiatric disorders.

 H., Zwönitzer, A., Künster, A. K., Mayer, C., Ziegenhain, U., &

 executive functions in preschool

 Stroth, S., Kubesch, S., Dieterle, K., Ruchsow, M., Heim, R. & Kiefer, M. (2009).

 Physical fitness, but not acute exercise modulates event-related potential indices